 "UIC gave me my first true experiences in working on interdisciplinary teams, learning about user-centered design, and immersing myself in the biomedical innovation process.
-The way they teach biomedical engineering at UIC is amazingly real, - yery practical, very patient-centric, with lots of opportunities to find your niche in the broad world of biomedical engineering."
+The way they teach biomedical engineering at UIC is amazingly real - very practical, very patient-centric, with lots of opportunities to find your niche in the broad world of biomedical engineering."

-Christine Rachel Joseph, BS '16, biomedical engineering, Human factors engineer, Genented
+Christine Rachel Joseph, BS '16, biomedical engineering, Human factors engineer, Genentech medicine, or pharmacy.